Displaying a Fictitious License Plate

 A person is guilty of a class 2 misdemeanor who displays or possesses a registration card or license plate knowing it to be fictitious or to have been stolen, canceled, revoked, suspended or altered.

-How do you defend against a fictitious plate charge?
+How do we defend against a fictitious plate charge?

 The first step is always correcting the license plate issue.
 Make sure the car that was displaying the fictitious plate is properly registered and displaying a valid license plate.